 South of the port boundary is the concrete Hendon Seawall, Asset Ref.
-No. 121AB901B0803C02, which was in fair overall condition, similar to 2016.
-Rock armour protection has been placed in front of the wall in several sections and this was in good condition with appropriate voids and interlock between units, although it appeared smaller rocks may have moved locally down the beach.
+No. 121AB901B0803C02, which was in fair overall condition, similar to 2020.
+Rock armour protection has been placed in front of the wall in several sections and this was in fair condition with appropriate voids and interlock.
+It appears that there is localised movement of the rock armour stone and there are several sections where the level of protection to the wall has diminished due to the crest of the rock armour revetment slipping.

 There are twelve concrete groynes on the foreshore which appear to be having some limited impact on the control of sediment movement, see image bottom left.
-Beach levels were lower than the 2018 survey.
+Beach levels were similar to the 2020 inspection.
 Each groyne has access points through the structures on the upper foreshore.
-The groynes are in fair condition, but are notably abraded towards the inner end.
+The groynes are in fair condition but are notably abraded towards the inner end.

-There is a concrete sewage outflow pipe that runs from the beach out to sea, this is protected by a pile wall which is heavily corroded / abraded, however the concrete appears to be in fair condition.
+There is a concrete sewage outflow pipe that runs from the beach out to sea, this is protected by a pile wall which is heavily corroded / abraded and in poor condition; however the concrete pipe appears to remain in fair condition.

-Steel toe piling was visible along significant lengths of the wall where it is not protected by rock armour, but the piles were heavily corroded and abraded with limited remaining life.
-Furthermore, the railings on the ramp down to the beach roughly midway along the seawall have failed due to corrosion and/or impact damage.
+Steel sheet piling was visible along significant lengths of the toe of the wall where it is not protected by rock armour., The piles are generally heavily corroded and abraded with limited remaining life.
+Furthermore, the railings on the northernmost and central slipways have failed due to corrosion and/or impact damage.